PittsCraft/pittscraft.github.io/content/posts/pragmatic-mobile-architecture.md

 Opportunistic ad: for iOS I engage you to try my neat reactive [PDefaults property wrapper](https://github.com/PittsCraft/PDefaults) 😁

+A rightful objection: _"Isn't it the same for APIs?
+Why should I expose all endpoints in one place but dispatch the preferences in the Services?"_.
+There are two main differences between an API client implementation and a preferences access system:

+- an API client has dynamic behaviors and is rarely stateless: authentication token, retry mechanisms...
+A good preferences system has none of these (or shouldn't).
+- an API client uses and exposes a backend model.
+It is (or should be) structured, and its list of endpoints can be an entry point in reading your business code.
+This backend model structure is a constraining input that deserves to be explicit.
+Preferences are just a persistence mean used in limited conditions.

+So yeah, not the same at all.

 ## 6. Split your Model

 You can read many advices about files and function lengths, and you should absolutely apply them to your Services.
 Your Model should evolve as the implementation clarifies the technical constraints.
 The business layer is the layer where you shouldn’t make compromises and let technical debt settle.